puzisong-bob/Robotics-Next-General-Meeting-Information/README.md

-# Whitney High School Robotics Update Info
+# Next General Meeting Information

 ![Alt text for the image](/schmoey.png)

-# Next General Meeting

 during lunch 1/9/2025
-  ​

 will start at 12:55 to give time to get lunch

 in the MAC A room

 lunch can be brought and eaten inside the room